shorkd3v/nginx-installer/README.md

-# nginx-installator
+# nginx-installer
-a simple nginx installator for centos machines
+a simple nginx installer for centos machines

 ## Installation